divvybloc/payments-cloud-migration/README.md

 # Payments Cloud Migration

 ## Project Overview
-WEX faced frequent downtimes and increased operational costs, impacting customer satisfaction and scalability.
+Merchants faced frequent downtimes and increased operational costs, impacting customer satisfaction and scalability.
 The solution involved migrating from EC2 to EKS (Kubernetes), improving system reliability and scalability.

 ## Key Features
 - Migration from EC2 to EKS (Kubernetes).